 Article Translations: (Spanish)

-Klinefelter syndrome, also known as XXY syndrome, is a fairly common genetic condition found in males only.
-It occurs when a boy is born with an extra sex chromosome in most or all of his cells.
-Many boys with Klinefelter syndrome have no signs or symptoms, and some don't even know they have it until later in life.
+Many boys with Klinefelter syndrome — also known as XXY syndrome — have no signs or symptoms, and some don't even know they have it until later in life.

-When a boy is born with the XXY condition in only some of his cells, it's called mosaic Klinefelter syndrome.
-Often, boys and men with this condition can have milder signs and symptoms than others with the XXY condition.
+When a boy is born with the XXY condition in only some cells, it's called mosaic Klinefelter syndrome.
+Often, boys and men with this condition have milder signs and symptoms than others with the XXY condition.